Reflections on Decision on Summary Judgment

 The Court treated Dean Nohria’s affidavit as dispositive on causation.
 Nohria claims he would have recommended against my promotion to tenure regardless of the FRB report and Appointments Committee vote, based on supposed concerns about my disclosures on certain papers, and based on my filing a class action without consulting with the HBS Dean’s office.
 If Nohria would have ended my candidacy on those bases, the FRB’s errors might not matter.

-But contemporaneous documents contradict Nohria’s current account.
-In 2017, he said the primary factor in his decision was that I had “dug [my]self in a hold from 2015 incidents” (he meant 2014), and secondarily he mentioned the AC vote.
+However important Nohria now claims those subjects were, he certainly didn’t say so at the time.
+To the contrary, contemporaneous documents squarely contradict his current account.
+In 2017, he told me the primary factor in his decision was that I had “dug [my]self in a hold from 2015 incidents” (he meant 2014), and secondarily he mentioned the AC vote.
 In notes for remarks to the Appointments Committee in 2017, he emphasized by the AC vote.
-In an email to then-President Faust, he remarked on the lack of a clear recommendation from the AC, and identified no other relevant factors.
+In an email to then-President Faust, he remarked on the lack of a clear recommendation from the AC, identifying no other relevant factors.
 These shifting explanations raise questions of reliability.
-His 2025 affidavit, prepared for litigation, conflicts with his contemporaneous statements.
+Judge Salinger credits Nohria’s 2025 affidavit, but that was prepared for litigation, and it conflicts with Nohria’s contemporaneous statements.
+I would place more weight on what Nohria said at the time.

 Summary judgment is appropriate only where no material factual dispute exists.
 The Court calls Nohria’s affidavit “unrebutted,” but in fact the docket shows genuine dispute about what Nohria would have done absent the FRB’s errors.